arnav-meduri/JCVI-Syn3A-analysis/README.md

 interact but exactly where on the protein the interaction occurs.

 ### Mycoplasma mycoides JCVI-Syn3A
-Mycoplasma genitalium is a bacterium that lacks a cell wall and is considered to possess the smallest genome of a free living organism.
+Mycoplasma mycoides is a bacterium that lacks a cell wall and is considered to possess the smallest genome of a free living organism.
 It can be grown in a chemically defined synthetic medium.
 In nature, it is a minor pathogen.
 It was the second cellular genome to be sequenced.
 The same group that sequenced it later made it the first genome to be completely resynthesized and booted up as a living cell.
 Later, the group did extensive work to identify